-The Pool Factor applicable to a particular month for a Cash PC Pool represents Freddie Mac's estimate of the unpaid principal balance of the Mortgages as of the end of the monthly reporting period ending in that month.
-For example, the Pool Factor for a Cash PC Pool published on or about the first business day of March represents Freddie Mac's estimate of the unpaid principal balance of the related Mortgages as of March 15.
-The Pool Factor for a Cash PC Pool for a particular month is calculated by estimating all principal reduction on the underlying Mortgages for that month as a fraction of the original unpaid principal balance and subtracting that amount from the previous month's Pool Factor.
-The principal reduction includes estimates of scheduled amortization and, for Pool Factors published beginning with the fourth month after the month of PC Pool formation, estimates of prepayments expected to be made through the end of the monthly reporting period ending in that month (including repurchases by sellers and foreclosures).
-Estimates of prepayments are based on data relating to prepayments for the Mortgages in the PC Pool for the immediately preceding second, third and fourth months.
-Estimates are adjusted both for seasonal factors that are presumed to influence all PC Pools equally, and also for cyclical factors (i.e., changes in economic conditions such as changing interest rates and refinance activity) that are presumed to influence all mortgages in a given mortgage coupon range equally.
-Such cyclical factors are calculated for each one percent mortgage coupon range.
+The Pool Factor for a Cash PC Pool for a particular month represents Freddie Mac's estimate of the unpaid principal balance of the Mortgages as of the end of the monthly reporting period ending in that month.
+For example, the Pool Factor for a Cash PC Pool published in March represents Freddie Mac's estimate of the unpaid principal balance of the related Mortgages as of March 15.
+The Pool Factor for a Cash PC Pool for a particular month estimates principal payments for that month taking into account a three-month moving average of recent principal prepayment experience of the Mortgages in that PC Pool, seasonal variations presumed to affect all PC Pools equally and cyclical factors which reflect economic conditions (including changes in and the current level of interest rates, the level of housing activity and general economic conditions) and the unique characteristics of the Mortgages in the specific PC Pool.